-The table below shows the contribution that QNB's five principal business divisions made to the QNB Group (see "Description of The QNB Group-Overview of the Business") as at and for the years ended 31 December 2014, 2013 and 2012.
+The table below shows the contribution that QNB's five principal business divisions made to the QNB Group (see "Description of The QNB Group-Overview of the Business") as at and for the years ended 31 December 2016, 2015 and 2014, respectively.
 The QNB Group does not, for reporting purposes, treat Treasury as a separate reporting segment and it is reported as part of corporate banking.